 Kansas City Child Injury Lawyer

 By their nature, children are curious and vulnerable.
 They are eager to explore but do not understand the dangers and risks that exist around them.
 As a result, adults are responsible for keeping them safe from harm.
 If your child has been injured due to the negligence or fault of another, please know that you are not alone.
-Our Kansas City child injury lawyer is here to help.
+Our Kansas City child injury lawyer can help.

 It is impossible for any parent to be with their child 100% of the time, which is why we have laws and regulations aimed at helping protect children from harm.
 For example, when a parent drops a child off at school, the parent trusts the school to provide a safe environment for their child.
 The same goes for day cares, playgrounds, amusement parks, cars and school buses, swimming pools or any anywhere else children may be present.

 There are common laws and safety regulations designed to keep children safe in a variety of circumstances.
 When these laws and regulations are not followed, children can suffer serious or even fatal injuries.
+If you suspect your child was injured due to the negligent or illegal conduct of another party, call our Kansas City child injury lawyer at 816-203-0143 for a free, no obligation consultation.

 Child injuries can occur anywhere at any time and most are preventable.
 The CDC documents that over 9.2 million unintentional injuries to children each year require treatment in an emergency room.
 Below are some of the common circumstances in which a child may be injured.